6 new cases of COVID-19

 ✎ Edit Post

 Media Release: Ministry of Health

-There are 145 people linked to the cluster who have been moved into the Auckland quarantine facility.
-This includes 75 people who have tested positive for COVID-19 and their household contacts.
+There are 69 people linked to the community cluster who remain in the Auckland quarantine facility, which includes 52 people who have tested positive for COVID-19 and their household contacts.

-The six new cases reported today bring the total number of confirmed cases of COVID-19 to 1,321, which is the number reported to the World Health Organization.
+The total number of confirmed cases of COVID-19 is now 1,431, which is the number reported to the World Health Organization.

-Laboratories processed 12,256 tests for COVID-19 yesterday, bringing the total number of tests completed to date to 685,476.
+Yesterday, laboratories processed 4,525 tests for COVID-19, bringing the total number of tests completed to date to 823,154.

 Border and Managed Isolation and Quarantine Facility workers

 The Ministry of Health acknowledges frontline workers who’re continuing to work hard to deliver important services for New Zealand.

 At ports, borders and elsewhere, the nature of this work can mean staff will be required to undergo regular COVID-19 tests.

 The Ministry of Health thank these workers and their employers for their willingness to participate in a testing process that’s helping keep all New Zealanders safe from COVID-19.